shantamsultania/QRbuddy/README.md

 # QRbuddy

-QR buddy is an Android  application in Kotlin that can be used to generate as well as scan QR codes and send the info to Firebase databse.
+QR buddy is an Android  application in Kotlin that can be used to generate as well as scan QR codes and send the info to Firebase databse.As a part of by 30 days of kotlin program.

 # Developing Environment